thunderbird89/esf/stories/story-knock-knock.md

 > "Then that's what we work with.
 Get it done."

 > "Aye, sir.
 And Chief?
-The gunners should know—without fire control, they're going to be eyeballing their shots.
+The gunners should know - without fire control, they're going to be eyeballing their shots.
 No targeting solutions, no ballistic computers.
 Just iron sights and Kentucky windage against moving targets in three-dimensional space."

 Marcus closed his eyes briefly.
 Battleship railguns firing manually against Ryzak warships.
 It was barely better than throwing rocks.